elastic/elasticsearch-php/README.md

 elasticsearch-php
 =================

 Official low-level client for Elasticsearch.
-It's goal is to provide common ground for all Elasticsearch-related code in PHP; because of this it tries to be opinion-free and very extendable.
+Its goal is to provide common ground for all Elasticsearch-related code in PHP; because of this it tries to be opinion-free and very extendable.

 To maintain consistency across all the low-level clients (Ruby, Python, etc), clients accept simple associative arrays as parameters.
 All parameters, from the URI to the document body, are defined in the associative array.

 Features
 --------

+ - One-to-one mapping with REST API and other language clients
  - Configurable, automatic discovery of cluster nodes
- - Persistent, Keep-Alive connections
+ - Persistent, Keep-Alive connections (within the lifetime of the script)
  - Load balancing (with pluggable selection strategy) across all availible nodes.
 Defaults to round-robin
- - Failed connection penalization (time based - failed connections won't be retried until a timeout is reached)
+ - Puggable connection pools to offer different connection strategies
- - Pluggable architecture - most components can be replaced with your own custom class if specialized behavior is required
+ - Generalized, pluggable architecture - most components can be replaced with your own custom class if specialized behavior is required

 Installation via Composer